CFICE’s Community-Campus Engagement Brokering Working Group

 - What information would you want in a pathways guide?

-This project is being co-led by Jason Garlough, Executive Director of the Ottawa Eco-Talent Network, Eileen O’Connor, Associate Professor at University of Ottawa, and Elizabeth Whitmore, Professor Emerita at Carleton University.
+This project is being co-led by Jason Garlough, Executive Director of the Ottawa Eco-Talent Network, and Eileen O’Connor, Associate Professor at University of Ottawa.

 CCE Brokering Working Group News, Resources, and Research